 U.S. February jobs report tops expectations

 Turning to the latest global economic data, Robison said that the J.P.Morgan global composite PMI (purchasing managers’ index) reached its highest level since October last month, logging a reading of 53.2.
 A reading above 50 points to an increase in growth, and a reading below 50 suggests a decrease in growth.
 “This number is an indication that the global economy is starting to pick up a bit more,” he remarked.

-“With an unemployment rate of 6.2%, the labour market clearly still has a way to go in its recovery, but February’s numbers are a definitive improvement,” he stated.
+“With an unemployment rate of 6.2%, the labor market clearly still has a way to go in its recovery, but February’s numbers are a definitive improvement,” he stated.
 With the U.S. stepping up its vaccination efforts, more businesses are likely to reopen over the next several months, with additional fiscal stimulus likely helping to accelerate the nation’s economic recovery, Robison concluded.